nvashish123/reInventLambdaCICD/README.md

 # Lambda CICD

-Prerequisites for the builders session hands on :
+1. Prerequisites for the builders session hands on :

-1. You should be able to use an AWS account and log into it with admin role.
+a.
+You should be able to use an AWS account and log into it with admin role.
-2. Basic familiarity with git commands
+b.
+Basic familiarity with git commands

 ```bash